GJManiero/Docs/aspnetcore/fundamentals/logging.md

 From these examples you can see that ASP.NET Core itself and your application code are using the same logging API and the same logging providers.

 The remainder of this article explains some details and options for logging.

+## NuGet packages

+The `ILogger` and `ILoggerFactory` interfaces are in [Microsoft.Extensions.Logging.Abstractions](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Abstractions/) (), and default implementations for them are in [Microsoft.Extensions.Logging](https://www.nuget.org/packages/Microsoft.Extensions.Logging/).

 ## Log category